delafuentej/r3f_gpgpu-particles-tsl-webgpu/README.md

 ## 🌌 Demo

-A GPU-driven particle system that smoothly transitions between a fox 🦊, a book 📖, and 3D text — all rendered in particles.
+A GPU-driven particle system that smoothly transitions between various web development tool logos — such as HTML5, Docker, React, GitHub, and Three.js — all beautifully rendered using animated particles.

----

-## 📦 Project Contents

-- ✅ Starter Pack
-- ✅ Final Code
-- ✅ Optimized 3D Models
-- ✅ Full GPGPU Particle System using TSL & WebGPU

 ---